 Once your team has an understanding of other key hiring process metrics such as those outlined above, you can better measure where you might be losing applicants throughout the hiring process.
 For example, if your time to review is a week, you’re likely losing qualified applicants before you even have a chance to contact them.
 And if your time to hire metric shows it takes longer than 21 days to hire new employees, this means you’re losing top candidates to employers with more efficient hiring processes.

-Unemployment is at a historic low, turnover is high across several dealership positions and few job seekers are interested in retail automotive careers, meaning your dealership can’t afford to lose applicants due to an inefficient hiring process.
+Turnover is high across several dealership positions and few job seekers are interested in retail automotive careers, meaning your dealership can’t afford to lose applicants due to an inefficient hiring process.
 By improving how you measure and manage your hiring process, you can avoid lost applicants and hire qualified employees who will drive profit for your dealership.

 Dealerships lost 2 million job applicants in 2019 simply because they were never reviewed or were reviewed too late.